rb1618/rb1618.github.com/README.md

 My friend Michael Lan and I did some time-series analysis on the stock market to make a week's worth of predictions and it was pretty neat!
 [Check it out](https://github.com/EruditeStranger/Stock-Market-Analysis)

+I was experimenting with Augmented Reality with Unity and Vuforia during my Co-Op with Verizon in 2019.
+[Here's a video clip playing on my t-shirt, which a small explanation of how I did it](https://www.youtube.com/watch?v=q2IQPzE1uxw)

 # Stuff I've been doing outside of tech and the sciences
 I was the editor-in-chief at [manipalthetalk.org](manipalthetalk.org) a lifetime ago, a student led media body where I led a team of around 50 people.
 I was also a writer and senior editor before that, [here's](https://www.manipalthetalk.org/?s=rahul+basu) some of my writing